 In engineering and in the production of products, this is of course a recipe for disaster.
 Not having specifications or standards, with everyone following their own personal beliefs, doing things in whatever manner they see fit and to any degree they choose is surely a speedy recipe for complete failure.
 So why should this work in one branch of the medical field?

 If you had a heart attack you would receive some very standardized care.
 There are no heart doctors who would cut out a heart valve trying to “increase flow” so why cut out and destroy a nasal valve which also has a purpose?
-I doubt that one heart doctor would tell you to watch your diet and exercise while another would tell you to eat more cheese burgers and smoke more cigarettes.
-If you needed heart surgery they are all on the same page with what works yet with ENT doctors, many are still debating at conventions every year on how the nose even works.
+I had conductive hearing loss in one ear.
+I saw a surgeon and he performed an operation called a “Stapedotomy”.
+This time I read up on the process and the doctor and everything went really well.
+They understand hearing.
+They KNOW what they are doing.
+They are all on the same page with what works yet with ENT doctors, many are still debating at conventions every year on how the nose even works.

 Why should it be possible to receive completely different kinds of treatment for nasal obstruction depending on which doctor you see?
 It seems to me that most ENT doctors today do not know much about or consider aerodynamics but most realize that “being conservative” is the smart way to go.
 Unfortunately there are others who still seem to think that “more” is always better when it comes to surgery.
 Being conservative is an “unwritten rule” that should indeed be a written rule.